camera-mc-dev/.github/profile/mocapPipe.md

 For the markerless motion capture pipeline, there is a python script that will try to do most of what the openpose Dockerfile above does, including getting the relevant `mc_dev` repositories, dependencies, OpenPose and OpenSim.
 Note that it assumes an Ubuntu 22.04 system.

-First, edit the script, then call it from the `mc_dev` directory:
+First, edit the script to set the paths for where you want to pull, build and install dependencies, then invoke the script from the `mc_dev` directory:

 ```
 cd mc_dev